AdaCore/gnatstudio/docs/users_guide/compilation.rst

 * :menuselection:`Build --> Settings --> Toolchains`

-    Opens a dialog allowing configurating GPS to work with two compilation toolchains.
-This is particulary useful when you need to compile a project with an old compiler but wantg up-to-date functionality from the associated tools (for example, gnatmetric and gnatcheck).
+    Opens a dialog allowing GPS to work with two compilation toolchains.
+This is particulary useful when you need to compile a project with an old compiler but want up-to-date functionality from the associated tools (for example, gnatmetric and gnatcheck).
 See :ref:`Working_with_two_compilers`.